surf-visualization/blospray/readme.md

 - The separate render server can be run on a remote system, for example an HPC system that holds a large scientific dataset to be rendered.
 This offloads most of the compute-intensive rendering workload and necessity to hold data to be rendered locally away from the system running Blender.
 - It should be feasible to use OSPRay's [Parallel Rendering with MPI](http://www.ospray.org/documentation.html#parallel-rendering-with-mpi) mode, by providing a variant of the render server as an MPI program.
 - BLOSPRAY development becomes slightly easier as both Blender and the render server can be independently restarted in case of crashes or bugs.
+- The network protocol is (currently) not strongly tied to Blender, so the render server can be used in other situations as well.

 Of course, this client-server setup does introduce some overhead, in terms of network latency and data (de)serialization.
 But in practice this overhead is small compared to actual render times.
 In future, caching of data on the server can help in reducing the overhead even further.